 Andrew performed the role of Count Almaviva with the Salzburg Festival Young Singers Project in July and August, 2015.
 In the summer of 2014, Andrew performed the role of Rodolfo in Puccini’s La bohème at the Centre for Opera Studies in Italy.
 He had previously attended COSI, performing the roles of Don Ottavio in Mozart’s Don Giovanni in 2011 and Nemorino in Donizetti’s L’elisir d’amore in 2010.
 He has also recently performed the role of Tamino in Mozart’s Die Zauberflöte both at the Music Academy of the West in 2013 and at the Accademia Europea dell’Opera in 2012.

 In September 2014, Andrew was the recipient of the Grand Prix, the Press Prize, and the Junior Jury Prize at the 50th International Vocal Competition in ‘s-Hertogenbosch, the Netherlands.
 In July 2013, Andrew received an Encouragement Award in the Marilyn Horne Song Competition held at the Music Academy of the West in Santa Barbara, California.
 In November 2012, he was selected as the second prize winner of the Canadian Opera Company’s second annual Ensemble Studio Competition.

-Andrew’s recent oratorio engagements include performances of Handel’s Messiah, Haydn’s The Creation, Puccini’s Messa di Gloria, Rossini’s Petite messe solennelle, Mozart’s Great Mass in C minor and Coronation Mass, and Bach’s St Matthew Passion.
+Andrew’s recent and upcoming oratorio engagements include performances of Handel’s Messiah, Haydn’s The Creation, Verdi’s Requiem, Puccini’s Messa di Gloria, Orff’s Carmina Burana, Rossini’s Petite messe solennelle, Bach’s St Matthew Passion, and Mozart’s Requiem, Great Mass in C minor, and Coronation Mass.